 - Indirect costs

 Preliminary Research Proposals for Shaffer Grant consideration are accepted annually from June 1 to July 31.
-To be eligible for funding after February 1, 2014 a preliminary proposal must be submitted by July 31, 2013.
+To be eligible for funding in 2016 a preliminary proposal must be submitted between June 1, 2015 and July 31, 2015.
 We are not currently accepting Preliminary Proposals.

 For additional information on Glaucoma Research Foundation grant programs, please email us at firstname.lastname@example.org.